Jamsetji Tata

-Jamsetji Nusserwanji Tata (3 March 1839 – 19 May 1904) was an Indian industrialist and philanthropist who founded the Tata Group, India's largest conglomerate.
+Jamsetji Nusserwanji Tata (3 March 1839 – 19 May 1904) was an Indian industrialist, philanthropist and patriarch of the Tata family who founded the Tata Group, India's largest conglomerate.
 He established the city of Jamshedpur.

-Born into a Zoroastrian Parsi family of priests in Navsari.
-Despite that, Tata broke tradition to become the first businessman in his menage, establishing an export trading firm in Mumbai.
+Born into a Parsi family of priests in Navsari.
+It was his father Nusserwanji that broke tradition to become the first businessman in his menage.
+Jamsetji was 20 when he joined his father's already-established small trading and banking business in 1859.
 He graduated from Elphinstone College in Mumbai as a "Green Scholar."

-After working in his father's export-trading firm and recognizing opportunities in the cotton industry during a business trip to China, Tata founded a trading company in 1868.
-He later ventured into the textile industry and established Empress Mill in Nagpur, afterwards purchasing a bankrupt oil mill in Mumbai and converting it into a cotton mill.
+After working in his father's export-trading firm and recognizing opportunities in the cotton industry during a business trip to China, Tata, at 29, founded a trading company in 1868.
+He later ventured into the textile industry and established Empress Mill, Nagpur, afterwards purchasing a bankrupt oil mill in Mumbai and converting it into a cotton mill.
 Tata's innovative strategies and commitment to industrial development in India led him to establish key institutions and companies, including the Taj Mahal Hotel in Mumbai, which was India's first hotel with electricity, and made significant contributions towards the establishment of the Indian Institute of Science, Tata Steel, and Tata Power.
 He was so influential in the world of industry that Jawaharlal Nehru referred to Tata as a One-Man Planning Commission.

 Tata was a philanthropist, particularly in the fields of education and healthcare.
 His donations and foundations laid the groundwork for modern Indian industry and philanthropy.
 Tata's legacy includes the city of Jamshedpur, named in his honour, and a lasting influence on India's industrial and social landscape.
 He married Hirabai Daboo, and their sons, Dorabji Tata and Ratanji Tata, continued his legacy within the Tata Group.
 Tata's contributions were recognized posthumously, including being ranked first in the "Hurun Philanthropists of the Century" (2021) by total donations of $102.4 billion (in 2021 prices) with the start of his key endowments back in 1892.